 Due to the significant potential economic gains, ABAC sees a greater APEC role in the leadership, governance and oversight of standardization initiatives within supply chains.
-ABAC supports the systematic approach to improving supply chain performance, starting with inventories of policies and best practices that APEC economies should have in place as part of the Supply Chain Connectivity Framework.
+ABAC supports the systematic approach to improving supply chain performance, starting

 - Complete inventories of policies and practices, and commence diagnostic reports to measure variances between existing domestic policies and regional best practices in order to guide the drafting and implementation of targeted capacity building plans. - Engage with ABAC and the private sector as a source of expertise on targeted, focused, and economy-specific capacity initiatives that include relevant tools and methodologies that will help economies adopt the policies and best practices in the inventories and meet the APEC Leaders' 10% improvement goal by 2015.